medvedevgroup/SibeliaZ/README.md

 ==================
 The output directory will contain:

-1) A GFF file with coordinates of the locally-collinear blocks.
+1) A GFF file with coordinates of the locally collinear blocks.
 Lines that have identical id fields correspond to different copies of the same block.
 The file name is "blocks_coords.gff"
 2) A MAF file with the whole-genome alignment of the input.
 The file name is "alignment.maf".

-Note: the actual alignment is produced by globally aliging the locally-colliner blocks, which is memory-hungry.
-It could be impossible to align certain blocks, especially if they have a lot of copies and/or long due to the aligner running out of memory, even on machines with large RAM.
+Note: the actual alignment is produced by globally aligning the locally collinear blocks, which is memory-hungry.
+It could be impossible to align certain blocks, especially if they have a lot of copies and/or are long, due to the aligner running out of memory, even on machines with large RAM.
 The output directory will have a subdirectory "blocks" that will contain FASTA files with blocks that were impossible to align.
-Each file correspond to a block and contains its copies.
+Each file corresponds to a block and contains its copies.
 FASTA headers contain the coordinates of all copies of the block in the same format as MAF records, except that fields are separated by a semicolon.